-Starting in 2010 with additional updates in 2015 the ANSI Z87.1 standard now requires lens & frame marking that are efficient and easy to understand, which helps make the selection process simpler and the wearing of proper safety eyewear more likely.
+Starting in 2010 with additional updates in 2015, the ANSI Z87.1 standard requires efficient and easy-to-understand lens & frame markings.
+These markings help make the selection process simpler and increases compliance.
 Those product markings indicate ratings in the following areas:

 - Impact: “Z87+” indicates a high-velocity impact rating, and “Z87” alone means a basic impact rating.